x7qiu/LeetCode/LinkedList/README.md

 ## When `after` node is needed: Reverse, swap the list

-Sometimes you need to keep reference to the node after the `cur` node you are working on, such as when reversing the list.
-This is because you lose what comes after the current node as part of the reversing operation.
+Sometimes you need to keep reference to the node after the `cur` node if your code reassigns `cur->next`, such as reversing the list.

-I prefer to initialize `after` node in the while loop so my loop condition is short.
+I prefer to initialize `after` node in the loop body so my break condition is short.

 #### 206. Reverse Linked List